 Aromatherapy: A Complete Guide to the Healing Art: Lemongrass eases pain from indigestion, muscle cramps, rheumatism, nerve conditions, and headaches.
 Use lemongrass essential oil for skin infections, acne, and oily hair.
 The oil also helps relieve stress and nervous exhaustion.

 Aromatherapy for Dummies: Lemongrass repels insects and discourages the growth of fungus.

-The Complete Book of Essential Oils and Aromatherapy: Use lemongrass oil for muscle aches and pains, gastrointestinal disorders, indigestion, cellulite, fever, physical and mental exhaustion, acne, pimples, and insect bites.
+The Complete Book of Essential Oils and Aromatherapy: Uses for lemongrass essential oil include relieving muscle aches and pains, gastrointestinal disorders, indigestion, cellulite, fever, physical and mental exhaustion, acne, pimples, and insect bites.
 The oil is also an insect repellent.

-The Encyclopedia of Essential Oils (updated edition): Lemongrass can help relieve acne, athlete's foot, scabies, excessive perspiration, flatulence, muscle aches, indigestion, nervous exhaustion, and stress-related conditions.
+The Encyclopedia of Essential Oils (updated edition): Uses of lemongrass essential oil include helping relieve acne, athlete's foot, scabies, excessive perspiration, flatulence, muscle aches, indigestion, nervous exhaustion, and stress-related conditions.
 The oil is also an insect repellent.